ogbinar/DataEngineeringPilipinas/content/resources.md

 ## Datasets

-- [Public Datasets](datasets.md): Datasets relevant for projects in the
+- [Public Datasets](datasets.md): Datasets you can use for whatever data projects you want to try

 ## Cloud Resources
 - [Cloud Free Tier Comparison](Cloud-Free-Tier-Comparison): Articles comparing free tier offers from AWS, Azure, GCP, and Oracle Cloud.